openhab/org.openhab.binding.zwave/doc/qubino/onoffthermo2_0_0.md

 ### Parameter 63: Output switch selection

 Output switch selection
-Set value determines the type of the device connected to the on/off output.
-The output type can be normally open (NO) or normally closed (NC).
+<p&gtSet value determines the type of the device connected to the on/off output.
+The output type can be normally open (NO) or normally closed (NC).<br /&gt</p&gt <p&gtValue:<br /&gt• default value 0<br /&gt• 0 - When switch/device is off the output is 0V (NC).<br /&gt• 1 - When switch/device is off the output is 240V or 24V (NO) </p&gt

-Value:
-• default value 0
-• 0 - When switch/device is off the output is 0V (NC).
-• 1 - When switch/device is off the output is 240V or 24V (NO)
 The following option values may be configured -:

 | Value  | Description |